Chromatophore: Iridophores and leucophores

 Iridophores, sometimes also called guanophores, are chromatophores that reflect light using plates of crystalline chemochromes made from guanine.
 When illuminated they generate iridescent colours because of the constructive interference of light.
 Fish iridophores are typically stacked guanine plates separated by layers of cytoplasm to form microscopic, one-dimensional, Bragg mirrors.
-Both the orientation and the optical thickness of the chemochrome determines the nature of the colour observed.
+Both the orientation and the optical thickness of the chemochrome determines the nature of the colour observed and can be highly regulated by different concentrations of the hormone, Acetylcholine (ACh).
 By using biochromes as coloured filters, iridophores create an optical effect known as Tyndall or Rayleigh scattering, producing bright-blue or -green colours.

 A related type of chromatophore, the leucophore, is found in some fish, in particular in the tapetum lucidum.
 Like iridophores, they utilize crystalline purines (often guanine) to reflect light.
 Unlike iridophores, leucophores have more organized crystals that reduce diffraction.
 Given a source of white light, they produce a white shine.
 As with xanthophores and erythrophores, in fish the distinction between iridophores and leucophores is not always obvious, but, in general, iridophores are considered to generate iridescent or metallic colours, whereas leucophores produce reflective white hues.